Summit County Shooting Range

 50 Yard and 100 Yard Range Regulations

-- Shotguns are not permitted on the 50- or 100 Yard ranges,
+- Shotguns and handguns firing shot shells are not permitted on the 50- or 100-Yard ranges, with the exception that shotguns firing slug shells are permitted on the 100 Yard Range.

 (Back to Top)